-Stories of Centuries-Old Arched Bridges in Adjara
+Stories of Centuries-Old Arched Bridges in Ajara

 Bridges have been a crucial component of civilization and cultural exchange throughout human history.
 Not only are they functional, but they also boast impressive architectural designs and aesthetics.
 In Ajara, visitors can explore numerous historic bridges that have been passed down through generations.